fl4p/batmon-ha/README.md

 * Power cycle (turn off and on) the BMS Bluetooth hardware/dongle (or BMS)
 * Enable `bt_power_cycle`.
 If it doesn't work, manually power cycle Bluetooth on the host you are running batmon on [#91](https://github.com/fl4p/batmon-ha/discussions/91).
-* Disable WiFi if possible
 * When experiencing unstable connection enable `keep_alive`
 * Enable `verbose_log` and check the logs.
 If that is too noisy set `debug: true` in the BMS configuration as described above
 * Toggle `install_newer_bleak` option
 * Try to find the BMS with a BLE scan [linux](https://ukbaz.github.io/howto/beacon_scan_cmd_line.html)
-* Try another Bluetooth hardware
 * After a long-lasting bluetooth connection is lost both Daly and JBD dongles occasionally refuse to accept new connections and disappear from bluetooth discovery.
 Remove wires from the dongle and reconnect for a restart.
 * Some users reported unstable Bluetooth connection with Raspberry Pi 4 onboard bluetooth hardware and WiFi enabled.
-It appears that disabling WiFi helps.
+It appears that disabling WiFi helps. ([#42](https://github.com/fl4p/batmon-ha/issues/42))
-* Inverters might cause heavy EMI (electromagnetic interference).
+* Cheap inverters might cause heavy EMI (electromagnetic interference).
 Turn them off or keep them away from the bluetooth hardware
 * Either bleak or bluetooth support in HA docker seems unstable. see related issues [106](https://github.com/fl4p/batmon-ha/issues/106) [109](https://github.com/fl4p/batmon-ha/issues/109)
+* Try another bluetooth hardware.
+Note you can choose the adapter with `adapter` parameter for each BMS individually
 * [doc/Downgrade.md](doc/Downgrade.md) to ab earlier version